NVIDIA/NeMo/docs/blogs/2023/2023-06-07-fast-conformer.md

 In order to provide a consistent and reproducible way to process such dataset, we will begin providing the dataset preprocessing strategies in [Speech Data Processor](https://github.com/NVIDIA/NeMo-speech-data-processor).

-Speech Dataset Processor will initially host dataset processing recipies for Spanish, and we will add more languages in the future.
+Speech Dataset Processor currently hosts dataset processing recipies for Spanish, and we will add more languages in the future.

 # Usage